https://www.taplowgroup.com3

 3.5

-Change.
-It's the one constant in today's business world.
+Change is the only constant in today's business world.
 New technologies emerge, customer needs evolve, and markets shift faster than ever.

 Large-scale changes may feel intimidating and require a clear plan.
 Change management models provide an impactful framework for navigating the transitions smoothly.